-This directions for use describes the capabilities and operation of the monitor.
+This instructions for use describes the capabilities and operation of the monitor.
 The information, including the illustrations, covers all configuration options.
 If your monitor configuration lacks any of these options, some information in this manual might not apply.

-Before using the monitor, you must familiarize yourself with all warnings and cautions, with the steps to power up the monitor, and with the sections of this directions for use that pertain to your use of the monitor.
+Before using the monitor, you must familiarize yourself with all warnings and cautions, with the steps to power up the monitor, and with the sections of this instructions for use that pertain to your use of the monitor.
 You must also familiarize yourself with all information that accompanies the accessories you use.

-Some product features described in this publication might not be available in your country.
-For the latest information about products and features, please call Welch Allyn Customer Care.
+NOTE Some product features described in this publication might not be available in your country.
+For the latest information about products and features, contact Hillrom Technical Support.